funfair-tech/fun-wallet-docs/docs/guide/web-sdk/vue.md

 <WalletFollower />
 ```

 If you want to deep link the into a page on the wallet it is explained how to do that [here](./routing.html#deep-link-page-routes).
-By default to the main `/funds` page will load.
+By default the main `/funds` page will load.

-Please note you must only show the follower once [restoreAuthenticationTaskCompleted](./sdk-event-listeners.html#restoreauthenticationcompleted) has fired and [authenticationcompleted](./sdk-event-listeners.html#authenticationcompleted) has fired, `authenticationcompleted` means they are logged in.
+Please note you must only show the follower once [restoreAuthenticationTaskCompleted](./sdk-event-listeners.html#restoreauthenticationcompleted) has fired and [authenticationCompleted](./sdk-event-listeners.html#authenticationcompleted) has fired, `authenticationCompleted` means they are logged in.

-Example:
+:::: tabs :options="{ useUrlFragment: false }"

+::: tab src/App.vue

 ```vue
 <template>